at-import/jacket/readme.md

 **Conditional Styles with Sass.
 Dress you CSS appropriately.**

-Jacket is a Compass component that prints and hides styles based on context variables you set in your stylesheet.
+Jacket is a Compass component that prints or hides styles based on context variables you set in your stylesheet.
 Write and maintain a master stylesheet, then output custom tailored stylesheets for modern and legacy browsers, site and app builds, or any other context you can think of.

 ## Installation